Bit-Quill/valkey-glide/java/DEVELOPER.md

 ### Troubleshooting

 Some troubleshooting issues:
-- Failed to find `cargo` after `rustup`: `gradle` daemon may need to be restarted via `./gradlew --stop` to recognize the new `$PATH`.
+- If the build fails after following the installation instructions, the `gradle` daemon may need to be restarted so that it recognizes changes to environment variables (e.g. `$PATH`).
 If that doesn't work, you may need to restart your machine.
+In particular, this may solve the following problems:
+    - Failed to find `cargo` after `rustup`.
+    - No Protobuf compiler (protoc) found.
 - If build fails because of rust compiler fails, make sure submodules are updated using `git submodule update`.
 - If protobuf 26.0 or earlier is detected, upgrade to the latest protobuf release.